norment/redcap/INSTALL.md

 Also, make sure you have downloaded the REDCap software zip file (e.g. ``redcap11.3.3.zip`` file).

-Use https://data.tsd.usit.no to import all the files listed above to your TSD project.
+Use https://data.tsd.usit.no to import all the files listed above to your TSD project, including `redcap-images-${IMAGE_TAG}.zip`.

 Login to TSD, and connect to the pXX-podman machine (`ssh pXX-podman.tsd.usit.no`).
 Then execute the following in the terminal:
 ```bash